+Annie Cavalier is a clinical registered dietitian who works at one of the largest hospitals in Dallas, Texas.
+She attended the University of Texas at Austin for her bachelor's degree in nutrition and dietetics and received her master's degree in nutrition from Texas Woman's University.
 Annie's interest in nutrition was sparked when she was 12 years old and her mother was diagnosed with breast cancer.
 With the help of a friend who is a chef, Annie's family learned how to prepare healthy, delicious food that her mother was able to eat during treatment.
-Noticing how much of an impact nutrition and food had on overall health and wellbeing, Annie set out to learn more about the science behind food and its relationship to health.
-Annie runs her own nutrition and lifestyle website, My Healthful Life, which she plans to grow into a private practice upon receiving her license as an RD.
-In addition to writing articles for her own website, Annie has also written for the University of Texas Department of Kinesiology's Fitness Institute of Texas.
+Noticing how much of an impact food and nutrition had on overall health and wellbeing, Annie set out to learn more about the science behind food and its relationship to health.

+Annie runs her own nutrition and lifestyle website, My Healthful Life, which she plans to grow into a private practice.
+In addition to writing articles for her own website, Annie has also written for the University of Texas Department of Kinesiology's Fitness Institute of Texas, Southern Dallas Magazine, and more.
+This is her second publication with the National Breast Cancer Foundation.

+Contact:

-Contact: www.myhealthfullife.com
+- www.myhealthfullife.com

+- o @myhealthfullife

+- My Healthful Life